 What’s the Current State of Churn in 2024?

-SaaS churn rates have noticeably increased since the early pandemic era.
-According to a 2022 KBCM study, the median annual churn rate for SaaS companies in 2020 was approximately 13%, or about 1.1%/month.
+When looking at a macro-level of SaaS churn rates, a 2022 KBCM study found that the median annual churn rate for SaaS companies was approximately 13%, or about 1.1% per month.

 Paddle’s SaaS Market Report for March 2024 echoes this trend, stating that "churn in March averaged -1.59, down 12% from a year ago and the lowest figure since October 2022, 18 months ago...this points to companies actively combatting churn and looking to drive more revenue from their existing customer base which is significantly cheaper."

-While retention and churn have stabilized somewhat in 2024, they continue to remain both stubbornly high and a drain on MRR.
+While retention and churn have stabilized somewhat since the pandemic in 2020, they continue to remain both stubbornly high and a drain on MRR.

 As Ryan Law of CoBloom says, “Absolute churn rates aren't as important as changes in churn rates…Though it's hard to give a precise benchmark, the six studies I've analyzed suggest the same thing: a 5% churn rate is pretty common, and as evidenced by the likes of Buffer, Baremetrics, and Convertkit, not a clear-cut barrier to growth.”